netaxis-solutions/apio-core-docs/docs/auth.md

 e.g `mails.reset_password.{ui_id}.{language}` or `mails.reset_password.{ui_id}`.

+Such reset password email can only be sent once every 5 minutes.

 :::caution

 For security reasons, the reset password API does not return any error if the user does not exist.